Teycir/Chuckle/README.md

 A: Not yet.
 Chuckle only works on Chrome browser on computers right now.

 **Q: Does Chuckle work on all websites?**
 A: Yes!
 Chuckle works on any website where you can highlight text.
+Just make sure to select between 6 and 30 words for best results.

 **Q: Why do I need my own API key?**
 A: This keeps Chuckle free and private.
 You connect directly to Google AI, not through our servers.